TADA! Tuning Audio Diffusion Models through Activation Steering: Related work

-The linear representation hypothesis~\citep{park2024the} posits that neural networks encode high-level concepts as linear directions in the activation space.
-By contrasting hidden states from model runs with different prompts, an activation difference is yielded that encodes the semantic change between prompts.
-This approach has been widely applied to Large Language Models (LLMs), e.g., for steering model behavior~\citep{chen2025persona} or reducing toxicity~\citep{rodriguezcontrolling}.
-In text-to-image models, \cite{rodriguezcontrolling} and \cite{rodriguez2025lineas} steer generations by training affine maps representing directions between distributions of activations.
-Similarly, difference-based methods have been applied in the text encoder \citep{baumann2025continuous} or Attention layers \citep{gaintseva2025casteer} of the DMs to remove concepts from generations.
-Beyond activation contrasting, Sparse Autoencoders (SAEs)~\citep{olshausen1997sparse} have recently \citep{huben2024sparse, bricken2023monosemanticity} been applied to LLMs to decompose activations into sparse, interpretable features by training an autoencoder with a sparsity constraint.
-In the image domain, \cite{surkov2025onestepenoughsparseautoencoders} demonstrated that SAEs can capture meaningful features in DMs, and \cite{cywinski2025saeuron} ablated features within the SAE latent space for concept unlearning.
-Yet another approach \citep{gandikota2024concept} to steering is to train low-rank adapters to represent directions as weight updates.
+On the other hand, the linear representation hypothesis~\citep{park2024the} posits that neural networks encode high-level concepts as linear directions in the activation space.
+Recently, \citet{rimsky-caa} proposed the Contrastive Activation Addition (CAA) technique, showing that differentiating neural network hidden states from runs with prompts describing opposite concepts yields an activation difference that encodes the semantic change between the prompts.
+This approach has been widely applied to Large Language Models (LLMs), e.g., for steering model behavior~\citep{chen2025persona, feng2026finegrained} or reducing its toxicity~\citep{rodriguezcontrolling}.
+In vision, \citet{rodriguezcontrolling,rodriguez2025lineas} steer generations by training affine maps representing transformations between distributions of activations in distilled text-to-image models.
+Similarly, difference-based methods have been applied in diffusion models' text encoder space \citep{baumann2025continuous} for concept modulation, or in attention layers \citep{gaintseva2025casteer} for concept removal.
+Beyond activation contrasting, Sparse Autoencoders (SAEs)~\citep{olshausen1997sparse} have been applied to LLMs~\citep{huben2024sparse, bricken2023monosemanticity} to decompose activations into sparse, interpretable features in an unsupervised manner by training an autoencoder to reconstruct them with a sparsity constraint.
+In the image domain, \citet{surkov2025onestepenoughsparseautoencoders} demonstrated that SAEs can capture meaningful features inside DMs, and \citet{cywinski2025saeuron} ablated features within the SAE latent space for concept unlearning.
+Apart from activations, \citet{gandikota2024concept} steer concepts via trainable low-rank adapters that represent meaningful directions in the weight space.